Ashoklathwal/Code-for-Interview/README.md

 * Remove Dups: Write code to remove duplicates from an unsorted linked list. [**Explanation**](http://www.geeksforgeeks.org/remove-duplicates-from-an-unsorted-linked-list/)
 * Palindrome: Implement a function to check if a linked list is a palindrome. [**Explanation**](http://www.geeksforgeeks.org/function-to-check-if-a-singly-linked-list-is-palindrome/)
 * Implement LRU Cache [**Solution**](More%20Codes/LRUCache.java)
+* Pairwise swap elements of a given linked list
+* Swap nodes in a linked list without swapping data
+* Reverse alternate K nodes in a Singly Linked List
+* Swap alternate nodes in a Singly Linked List

 ### Stack